jurgenheine/Marlin-with-Anycubic-i3-Mega-TFT/README.md

 Print started from usb on demand M600 from usb serial command (need more test to make sure M108 is taken in account every time):

 When the print is on, you can send M600 and then the gcode buffer will finish few moves, the hotend will park, filament will unload, printer will bip.
-You can then put new filament and send M108 command to resume.
-(Alternatively, you can press "M600 resume" entry in the special menu)
+You can then put new filament and you can press "M600 resume" entry in the special menu or press "Speed" entry in the TFT menu and then "OK".
 Filament is then loaded (hotend heating will restart first if required as it stop after a defined idle time) and when ok, the head will continue the print.
 You can remove filament oozing on the file before hotend start printing again.
 This can be repeated as many time as you want.